Joalor64GH/Odd-Languages/Lobster/README.md

 # ɦʊ🦞
 This is the language of lobsters.

+## What You Need to Know
+* Lobsters pee out of their eyes to communicate.
+They also release pheromones when doing so.
-**NOTE: "🦞" is used to signify the urethral fricative because this sound isn't covered by the IPA.**
+* "🦞" is used to signify the urethral fricative because this sound isn't covered by the IPA.

 ## Phonology
 |                | Velar        | Uvular       | Pharyngeal   | Glottal      | Urethral     |